 Is this strategy widely supported by orchestration tools?

-Table 9 shows how the deployment strategies compare along these dimensions:
+Table 8 compares the deployment strategies along these dimensions.

 Downtime deployment | Rolling without replacement | Rolling with replacement | Blue-green | |